ResMem: Learn what you can and memorize the rest: Theoretical results

 \subsection{Main theoretical result}

 Given the set up above, we are ready to state the main theoretical result of the paper, which characterizes the rate at which test risk of ResMem approaches 0.
-The proof of the result below can be found in Appendix \ref{sec:lin-proof}.
+The proof is in Appendix \ref{sec:lin-proof}.

 \begin{theorem}[Risk for $\alg$ algorithm] For the problem defined in Assumption \ref{ass:lin-prob-def} with covariates distribution in Assumption \ref{ass:lin-dist}, the $\alg$ prediction rule $f_{n}^{\alg}(\bxt)$ defined in equation \eqref{eqn:lin-pred-rule} achieves risk \eqref{eqn:lin-test-loss}